emberjs/guides/source/testing/testing-components.md

-Components can be tested on different levels of complexity.
+Components can be tested easily with a rendering test.
 Let's see how this plays out in a specific example:

 Let's assume we have a component with a `style` property that is updated whenever the value of the `name` property changes.
 The `style` attribute of the